kmalate/9f911d/README.md

 ## How to use
 - Clone this project
-- then run the app
+- Then run the app

 ### `npm start`

 Runs the app in the development mode.\
 Open [http://localhost:4000](http://localhost:4000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.

 ### `npm test`